wp-plugins/bm-custom-login/readme.txt

 === Plugin Name ===
 Contributors: BinaryMoon
-Tags: customise, login, customisation, admin, customization Requires at least: 3.5
+Tags: customise, customize, login, customisation, customization, admin Requires at least: 3.5
 Tested up to: 4.1
-Stable Tag:1.7.2
+Stable Tag:1.7.4

-Customise the wordpress login box quickly and easily
+Customise the WordPress login box quickly and easily

 == Description ==

 A simple way to customise the login screen on your WordPress install.
 There are a number of advantages to using this plugin:

 1. Using a plugin means the changes stay when you upgrade
-1. It's an easy way to add a little polish to your web design jobs
+1. It's an easy way to add a little polish to your freelance web design jobs

 There is a flickr group for showing off your custom logins, or for getting inspiration for your own creations.
 You can see it on flickr - http://www.flickr.com/groups/bm-custom-login/